Keith-Butler-WIT/GameDesign-Assignment01/README.md

-# GameDesign-Assignment01 by the "3 Sexi Bois"
+# GameDesign-Assignment01 by the 3SB Studios

 ## Trello Boards Links
 ***